eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

 ## Rule Details

-This rule is deigned to be a replacement for [@typescript-eslint/prefer-readonly-parameter-types](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-readonly-parameter-types.md) but also add extra functionality, allowing not just parameters to be checked.
+This rule is designed to be a replacement for [@typescript-eslint/prefer-readonly-parameter-types](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-readonly-parameter-types.md) but also add extra functionality, allowing not just parameters to be checked.